sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 - Click a file or folder in the menu to open it.
 - Click a file or folder while pressing the <kbd>Option</kbd> key to show it in Finder.
+- Click the folder title ([the top menu item](https://dsc.cloud/sindresorhus/Screen-Shot-2022-04-22-at-00.49.49-1650563404)) to open the folder.
 - You can drag and drop the file thumbnail in the file submenu.
 - Just start typing when the menu is open to search for a file or folder.
 - Press the <kbd>Option</kbd> when viewing the file details to copy path or image/video dimensions.
 - You can use the Shortcuts support to show/hide certain folders depending on what project you are working on.
 - If you have the menu bar item folders next to each other and you have one folder open, you can press <kbd>Control+Tab</kbd> or <kbd>Shift+Control+Tab</kbd> to switch between them.
+- Press the <kbd>Option</kbd> key while the menu is open to show the `…` menu item at the top if it normally is as the bottom.
+- Right-click or Option-click the menu bar item to open the folder.

 <br>